Acne Vulgaris

 • Causes of acne

-• Androgenic stimulation of sebaceous gland (increased sensitivity to androgens)
+• Androgenic stimulation of the sebaceous gland (increased sensitivity to androgens)

 • Polycystic Ovarian Syndrome (PCOS)